 Banks have also rolled out mobile applications to make banking easier for users.
 The same can be used to make credit card bill payments.
 All you have to do is download the mobile app, log in to it using the unique customer ID and password and choose credit card payment option to pay the requisite amount.
 Payment can be made from any location at any time of the day.
 Mobile apps of established banks are available on all major mobile operating systems – Android, iOS, and Windows.

 You can set standing instructions on your savings/current account to automatically debit the credit card payment amount.
 Like all the other options, you can choose to pay the credit card bill in full or pay only the minimum due amount every month on a specified date or on the payment due date.
 This way of payment ensures that you never default on credit card bill payment or incur any late fee as long as the bank account has sufficient funds.
 It also relieves you from the responsibility to keeping track of every credit card bill.
 Payment is automatically made to the credit card account.

 - Visa Money Transfer

 Also known as Visa Credit Card Payment, this innovative service allows transfer of funds from the customer’s bank account to any Visa credit card issued in India.
 This facility makes it possible to wire money within 3 business days to pay the credit card bill (only for those credit cards powered by Visa).
 A nominal fee is levied by the initiating bank for using Visa Money Transfer facility.
-The transaction limit for each Visa Credit Card Payment transaction is Rs.
-49,999.
+The transaction limit for each Visa Credit Card Payment transaction is ₹ 49,999.

 ECS or Electronic Clearance Service is another way to pay the credit card bill.
 It is similar to the auto debit method of payment.
-It allows one to give standing instructions/authorise to debit a non-credit card issuer bank account every month to pay the credit card bill.
+It allows you to give standing instructions/authorise to debit a non-credit card issuer bank account every month to pay the credit card bill.
 Electronic Clearance Service gives the option to pay the minimum due amount, total due amount or a fixed amount.

 - Debit Card